 Finally, laughter for me is theological.
 I understand resurrection faith—belief in God’s extraordinary ability to bring life from death—as a marvelous form of laughter.
 Easter is God’s cosmic chuckling at the presumptuousness of death.
 Because of the resurrection, death no longer can parade around as an ultimate reality.
 In God, death is penultimate.
 Life is ultimate.

 As a pastor, I regularly accompany congregants to the cemetery to bury their loved ones.
-Prior to dashing dirt on caskets and declaring, “Earth to earth, ashes to ashes, dust to dust,” my soul is able to laugh amid the sadness.
+Prior to dashing dirt on caskets and declaring, “Earth to earth, ashes to ashes, dust to dust,” my soul can laugh amid the sadness.
 These farewells are not final.
 God has promised a family reunion!

 In which ways has the TOC community aided in your personal/spiritual growth?